Nashville hot fried chicken is the hottest trend in fried chicken and is so easy to make.

 I love spicy food so the first time I heard about Nashville hot fried chicken it seemed perfect.
 Fried chicken + spicy?
 Does it get any better?
 Well…maybe with a drink.

 Fried chicken seems to be the new taco, every restaurant in Toronto has it.
 Unfortunately not many people do it very well.

-So when TABASCO® approached us to create a recipe using TABASCO® I knew exactly what I wanted.
+So when TABASCO® approached me to create a recipe using TABASCO® I knew exactly what I wanted.
 Most people use the hot sauce as just a topping but it’s great as an ingredient in a recipe.

 Although it was once pan fried in cast iron skillets, it’s most often deep fried now so that restaurants can keep up with local demand.

 Hot fried chicken is serious business in Nashville Tennessee.
 It’s so entrenched there is a full cookbook: Hot Chicken Cookbook: The Fiery History & Red-Hot Recipes of Nashville’s Beloved Bird.

 Prince’s Hot Chicken is generally accepted at the first joint to sell Nashville hot fried chicken in the mid-1930.

 appreciation obsession for barbecue, even KFC has started to pilot their own hot fried chicken in select markets.